microsoft/LightGBM/README.md

 Our primary documentation is at https://lightgbm.readthedocs.io/ and is generated from this repository.

-Next you will want to read:
+Next you may want to read:

 * [**Examples**](https://github.com/Microsoft/LightGBM/tree/master/examples) showing command line usage of common tasks
 * [**Features**](https://github.com/Microsoft/LightGBM/blob/master/docs/Features.md) and algorithms supported by LightGBM